Everything has a beginning, and our story is no exception.

 Check out how insects got infected by fungus and become Cordyceps.
-Very educational video by BBC.
+Very educational additional info on cordyceps video by BBC.

 Natural C. sinensis can only be found in the high mountains (the Qinghai-Tibetan Plateau) in southwestern China and Tibet.
 It is composed of the insects body and the connected fungal stroma that grows from the insects head.
 Very rare and labor intensive to harvest, so the market price is very high.
 Dong Chong Xia Cao is its Chinese name, also known as the Winter Worm and Summer Grass.

 In winter C. sinensis parasites the larvae of moths within the family Hepialidae.
 The fungus germinates in the living larva, kills and mummifies it, and then a dark brown stalk-like fruiting body (which is a few centimeters long) emerges from the corpse and stands upright.
 This fruiting body part will grow out from the ground in the summer and would be the only visible part the harvester will see.